KGESH/auto-commit-bot/README.md

 ## Description

-- ### Select to project, then change README.md file.
+- ### Select to project, then update 'auto-commit.log' file.

 ---